-Youth Service celebrates 60th Anniversary
+Youth Service celebrates 60th anniversary

-Since then a multitude of young people have enjoyed and benefited from the services provided through the decades, with the 80s and 90s being particularly memorable for Youth exchange programmes to different European countries.
+Young people have enjoyed and benefited from the Youth Service provided through the decades, with the 80s and 90s being particularly memorable for youth exchange programmes to different European countries.

 The event was also attended by the caretaker Minister for Youth, Steven Linares.